Columbus Wrongful Death Attorney

 Bringing a wrongful death claim could result in the financial compensation your family needs.
 Otherwise, you may not be able to afford to bury your loved one or pay for outstanding medical bills.
 Winning a claim could also hold the at-fault party accountable for your loved one’s death.
 It could shed light on gross negligence in your community, and potentially save future lives.

-The wrongful death attorneys at Elk & Elk can help your family when you need it most.
+Yes, our wrongful death attorneys at Elk & Elk can help your family when you need it most.
 Our lawyers will meet with you at our local office, your home, or a hospital to discuss your potential case.
 Our investigators can help you identify who may be at fault for the fatal accident, and gather evidence against that party.
 We can then work with the personal representative of the estate to file and support your wrongful death claim.
-Our wrongful death attorneys could maximize your family’s odds of financial recovery.
-Contact us or call (800) ELK-OHIO today for a free case review.
+Our Columbus wrongful death attorneys could maximize your family’s odds of financial recovery.
+Contact us or call (614) 230-0634 today for a free case review.